 Early Buttercup (Ranunculus fascicularis)

 What surprises me most is how much life this small plant supports.
 Hummingbirds visit the flowers, dipping toward the yellow petals with the same curiosity I feel when I find them.
 I don’t always expect hummingbirds to be drawn to such a low, modest bloom, but they know what they’re doing.
 Early buttercup offers nectar early in the season, when choices are still limited.
+It also feeds early‑emerging native bees and small pollinators that rely on these first flashes of color before the larger prairie flowers begin their long summer show.

 USDA NRCS Plants Database — Ranunculus fascicularis (early buttercup) species profile